 Zomig, Maxalt, and Imitrex all come in tablet form, which you can take by mouth.
 But if you can’t swallow pills or have severe nausea or vomiting during a migraine episode, other forms of these drugs are available.

 To find out which triptan is the best migraine medication for you, talk with your doctor.

 Can Zomig cause side effects from long-term use?

-It’s unclear if Zomig causes side effects from long-term use because this hasn’t been studied.
-Experts have not determined if using Zomig more than three times in 30 days is safe.
+It’s unclear whether Zomig causes side effects from long-term use because this hasn’t been studied.
+Experts have not determined whether using Zomig more than three times in 30 days is safe.
 If you have migraine episodes more frequently than this, talk with your doctor.
 They can help you find a treatment that is safe and effective for you.

 Taking too much pain medication for headaches, such as triptans, can cause medication overuse headaches (also known as rebound headaches).
 This is a severe kind of headache that is difficult to treat.
 But compared with certain over-the-counter pain relievers, triptans have a lower risk of causing a medication overuse headache.

 To prevent medication overuse headaches, follow your doctor’s instructions on how to take Zomig.
 And try to avoid taking other pain medication, including over-the-counter drugs, during treatment.

 If you have questions about Zomig and long-term side effects, talk with your doctor or pharmacist.